 -J Known Junctions data base in bed format.

 -G Genome model directory containing respective alternativ splicing, gene model and Junction database files.
-Data for DM3, MM9, MM10 and HG19 are provided.
-For other genomes please download from UCSC genome browser.
+Data for DM3, MM9, MM10, HG19, HG38 are provided.
+For other genome builds please use this MakeGeneModel script to generate the annotation model files.

 Genome annotation related files including junction database (known junctions), known alternative splicing events and gene coordinates can be found in respective genome directories.
 If you are working with MM10 build: MM10-Known-SpliceJunctions.txt –> Junction database (Known junctions), MM10-Known-AE.txt –> Known splicing events and MM10.genes.bed —> gene coordinates.